-The Society takes care to maintain reasonable and ethical pricing, including free online access for LMS members and for institutions in developing countries.
+The Society takes care to maintain reasonable and ethical pricing, including free or discounted online access for institutions in developing countries and for LMS members.*

 Base subscription prices (often called ‘list prices’) of individual journals are decided each year by the LMS Publications Committee based on a balance of criteria including: